photoprism/photoprism-docs/docs/setup.md

 Photos will become visible one after another.
 You can watch the indexer working in the terminal.

+!!! attention
+    PhotoPrism and Web browsers in general can only display JPEG images.
+RAW photos need to be converted, which is what our import and convert commands do.
+You'll find a checkbox for this step in our Web UI.
+    PNGs are currently not supported as this file format doesn't contain useful metadata and is typically used for screenshots or diagrams only.

 ### Step 3: When you're done... ###

 You can stop the server and start it again using the following commands: